pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/vs/cloud_template_transpilers.md

 * Pulumi can use [custom state management]({{< relref "/docs/intro/concepts/state#self-managed-backend" >}}) and offers a self-hosting option for greater control, including "behind the firewall" on-premises and hybrid options.
-Tropospher and CDK exclusively rely on the server-side AWS CloudFormation runtime.
+Troposphere and CDK exclusively rely on the server-side AWS CloudFormation runtime.
 Pulumi offers a free hosted backend as its default offering but gives you more flexibility and control.

 Although Pulumi and the Troposphere and AWS CDK projects share a vision for the future of infrastructure as code using